ParthSharma9993/Algo-Trading-with-Python/README.md

-# Automated Trading System with Python for Forex
+# Automated Trading System with Python for Stocks Trading

 ## 📖 Description